 The orchestra league is looking for new members to help support the symphony.
 Volunteers help with office work, audience hospitality, music outreach programs for all ages, and special fundraising events.
 Meetings are the first Tuesday of the month at the Clay Township John W. Hensel Government Center, 10701 N. College Ave.
 For more information, contact CSO League

 Each month in the Carmel Arts and Design District we have a gallery walk which highlights special exhibits in the galleries as well as entertainment by local musicians.
 The walk , itself runs from 5:00-9:00 with set up starting at 3:00.
 It is always allot of fun to meet the visitors and the hours are flexible to work with your schedule .
 If you would be interested in helping with set up, taking balloons etc , please contact Stephanie Marshall email@example.com

 For more information please click here to go to our website.

 Great American Songbook Initiative

-Michael Feinstein Great American Songbook Initiative Volunteers are needed to assist with the cataloging and archiving of materials in the Feinstein Songbook Collection.
-For more information about the Initiative, visit www.FeinsteinInitiative.org Contact: Chris Lewis at the Feinstein Initiative (317) 844-9446 or send an e-mail to email@example.com
+Michael Feinstein Great American Songbook Initiative Volunteers are needed to assist with the cataloging and archiving of materials in the Feinstein Songbook Collection. the Feinstein Initiative also seeks Docents for the Gallery Exhibit.
+For more information about the Initiative, visit www.FeinsteinInitiative.org Contact: The Feinstein Initiative for details.

 IU Health North Hospital